Start TRODELVY at 10 mg/kg

 Medications and emergency equipment to treat infusion-related reactions including anaphylaxis should be available for immediate use.1

-- Withhold or discontinue TRODELVY to manage adverse reactions as described above.
-Do not re-escalate the TRODELVY dose after a dose reduction for adverse reactions has been made
+- Do not reescalate the TRODELVY dose after a dose reduction for adverse reactions has been made

 |